FantomMenaceDAO/MIPs/proposals/mip-3.md

 - Smart contract development for the NFTs
 - NFTs for every members of the DAO
 - Art for the NFTs
-- Super simple site that allows for DAO members
+- Super simple site that allows for DAO members to mint their DAO NFTs
+- Frontend deployment of this page etc.

 ### Not in the scope of this proposal
 - If we can do these, great